Bob Marley

-The greatest hits album Legend was released in 1984, and became the best-selling reggae album of all time.
+The greatest hits album Legend was released in 1984 and became the best-selling reggae album of all time.
 Marley also ranks as one of the best-selling music artists of all time, with estimated sales of more than 75 million records worldwide.
-He was posthumously honoured by Jamaica soon after his death with a designated Order of Merit by his nation.
-In 1994, he was inducted into the Rock and Roll Hall of Fame.
-Rolling Stone ranked him No. 11 on its list of the 100 Greatest Artists of All Time.
+He was posthumously honoured by his country Jamaica soon after his death with a designated Order of Merit.
+In 1994, Marley was posthumously inducted into the Rock and Roll Hall of Fame.
+Rolling Stone ranked him No. 11 on its list of the 100 Greatest Artists of All Time, and No. 98 on its list of the 200 Greatest Singers of All Time.
 His other achievements include a Grammy Lifetime Achievement Award, a star on the Hollywood Walk of Fame, and induction into the Black Music & Entertainment Walk of Fame.